 Less than 60 days, no refund.
 We strongly recommend you purchase trip insurance at time of booking.

-Company will not issue a refund Covid-related travel difficulties on Guest’s end.
-Company will not reimburse unused dates should Guest need to quarantine.
+Company will not issue a refund for travel difficulties on Guest’s end.
+Company will not reimburse unused dates.

 FORCE MAJEURE: There may be circumstances beyond the Company’s control and contemplation, in which the property might not be available for your booking.
 Examples of these include (but are not limited to) destruction of or severe damage to the property.
 In the event of Force Majeure, the Company will refund all monies paid (pro-rated to dates remaining, if applicable).
 This refund is the full extent of the Company’s liability to you in such circumstances, and the Company will not be responsible for any other costs connected with any such cancellation, however arising.
 Notable exception: Covid-19 is not covered under Force Majeure clause since it is a known condition at time of booking.
 Trip insurance is highly recommended.